-Tools and Strategies: Sharpen your lyric writing skills and discover the techniques that have helped Pat's students, including John Mayer and Gillian Welch, win Grammys and write number one songs.
-In this seminar, you'll learn how to craft more vivid lyrics by mastering the elements of structure and the process of building great lyrical ideas into great songs.
+Songwriting Tools and Strategies: Sharpen your lyric writing skills and discover the techniques that have helped Pat's students, including John Mayer and Gillian Welch, win Grammys and write number one songs.
+In this seminar you'll learn how to craft more vivid lyrics by mastering the process of building great lyrical ideas into great songs.
+Do all the elements of your song work together to support the song's central message and emotion?
+This seminar will show you tools and techniques to make your song stronger and more focused, using structure and phrasing to highlight important ideas, and deepen emotional impact.
 Whether you're a beginner or seasoned writer, this course will help you structure your lyrics more effectively.

 Writing from a Title: Starting with a powerful and effective song title, this 2-day seminar teaches you to build it into a completed lyric, including finding an effective title, developing your idea to make your title or chorus grow, setting it to appropriate rhythm and tempo, using stressed vowel sounds to brainstorm ideas, finding title placement, and developing contrasting sections.
 These tools will make your writing process more efficient, and your lyrics more effective.
 This is how Nashville writers write a song every day--sometimes two!

 Verse Development: Solve "Second Verse Hell" quickly and easily by learning to what to look for in a title and how to develop the flow of ideas BEFORE you waste time writing a lyric that dead-ends is some dark alley.
 Learn how to advance your ideas so the song gains rather than loses interest as it moves forward.
 Find out how to create a chorus or refrain that can be repeated effectively without having to change the words each time.
 This seminar will save you time and channel your energies efficiently, allowing you to write more songs and better songs.